 - If your event requires extra security guards or cleaning services, they will be provided by CERN at the expense of the user.

 - Delivery vehicles

 - Deliveries are to be made only to the area at the rear of the Globe.
 Vehicles with a maximum permissible laden weight (MPLW) of 8 tonnes should access the Globe via the Chemin de Maisonnex.

-- An alternative access route will be suggested for larger vehicles.
-Deliveries and installation work must not interfere with activities at the Globe that are open to the public.
+- An alternative access route will be provided for larger vehicles.
+Deliveries and installation work must not interfere with activities in the Globe that are open to the public.